MAD9137/f2024/docs/modules/week3/classes.md

 ```

 :::warning NOTE
-A class can only inherite from one other class.
+A class can only inherit from one other class.
 More examples of inheritance are illustrated below.
 :::

 ## Class Convenience, and Failable Initializers